The Role of the Blue Ridge

 Source: David Rumsey Collection, Cours de l'Ohio, Nlle.
 Angleterre, Nlle.
 York, Pensylvanie, Virginie, Caroline (1755)

-The mountains of the Blue Ridge are tiny hills, to someone from Colorado or Oregon.
+The mountains of the Blue Ridge are tiny hills compared to the Cascades or Rocky Mountains.
 Today, the topographic relief of just 1,000-3,000 feet makes it a challenge to see the Blue Ridge as a substantial barrier to transportation.

 There are no fallen trees forcing detours off mountain trails, or stumps in a trail knocking wagon wheels askew from their axles.
 Paved roads provide gentle grades for modern cars powered by the equivalent of 150 horses or more.
 The climb across the mountain is no longer dreaded by people trying to cross the Blue Ridge.
 Instead, the steepest topography is appreciated for scenery and exercise; hikers climb Old Rag and other Blue Ridge mountains in a day just for fun.

 In the early 1700's, when European settlement finally crossed the Blue Ridge, northern tribes were sending hunting parties into the Blue Ridge and Shenandoah Valley.
-These areas may have been depopulated earlier by disease, allowing the Susquehannock to establish a hunting trail east of the Blue Ridge and the Iroquois to create a path (on the west side in the center of the Shenandoah Valley) without having to contend with Native American tribes in Virginia.
+These areas may have been depopulated earlier by disease.
+The Susquehannock established a hunting trail east of the Blue Ridge.
+The Iroquois created a path on the west side in the center of the Shenandoah Valley, used when they chose not to encounter Native American tribes in Virginia.
 Early European settlers converted these hunting paths into the Carolina Road/Route 15 in the Northern Piedmont, and Route 11 in the Shenandoah Valley.

 Three hundred years ago, the Blue Ridge was a barrier blocking settlement from the Tidewater region.
 The ridge was first explored in the 1670's, and Governor Spotswood led the Knights of the Golden Horseshoe across the Blue Ridge in 1716.
 His efforts to spur development and build an iron works in the Rappahannock River area resulted in the German settlement at Germanna - far from the nearest gap across the Blue Ridge, because all trade from Germanna was expected to be downriver towards the east.